getsling/RemoteConfig/README.md

 The following items are on the to do list:

 * Use the last-modified header to control redownload rates
-* Add a method that takes a block, which runs only after the config has been downloaded from the server at least once (effectively ignoring locally defined values)
 * Add tests